Electromagnetic responses of bilayer excitonic insulators: from exciton London equations to dipole and inverse dipole Hall effects: Results at zero perpendicular magnetic field

-In FIG. \ref{fig:charge_responses}(a1)(b1), we plot the imaginary parts of the longitudinal and transverse electromagnetic response functions, respectively, along the positive $q_x$ axis.
-For clarity, the dominant poles corresponding to the $1p_x$ and $1p_y$ modes, are also indicated by dashed orange lines in FIG. \ref{fig:charge_responses}(a1)(b1).
+In Fig. \ref{fig:charge_responses}(a1)(b1), we plot the imaginary parts of the longitudinal and transverse electromagnetic response functions in the charge channel, along the positive $q_x$ axis.
+For clarity, the dominant poles corresponding to the $1p_x$ and $1p_y$ modes, are also indicated by dashed orange lines in Fig. \ref{fig:charge_responses}(a1)(b1).
 Since these two poles predominantly couple to the total charge current fluctuations within the bilayer EI, they can naturally be identified as plasmon modes.
-Along the $q_x$ axis (with momentum $\bm{q}=(q,0)$), the response kernel $K_{\mu\nu}^{+}(\omega,\bm{q})$ the explicit form:

-We can see that the charge density fluctuation (described by $K_{00}^{+}$) and longitudinal current fluctuation (described by $K^{+}_{11}$) are always coupled together.
 When the longitudinal $1p_x$ mode is excited, the charge densities in electron and hole layers oscillate in-phase along the $x$ direction.
-This collective oscillation generates a net charge density modulation and a corresponding longitudinal current fluctuation, as illustrated schematically in FIG. \ref{fig:charge_responses}(a2).
-In contrast, the transverse $1p_y$ mode only couples to the transverse current fluctuation, which does not alter the charge distribution, as illustrated in FIG. \ref{fig:charge_responses}(b2).
+This collective oscillation generates a net charge density modulation and a corresponding longitudinal current fluctuation, as illustrated schematically in Fig. \ref{fig:charge_responses}(a2).
+In contrast, the transverse $1p_y$ mode only couples to the transverse current fluctuation, which does not alter the charge distribution, as illustrated in Fig. \ref{fig:charge_responses}(b2).

 Although the two plasmon modes are degenerate at zero momentum, the long-range Coulomb interaction lifts this degeneracy due to the direct coupling between the longitudinal mode and charge density fluctuations.
 Consequently, the longitudinal plasmon mode exhibits a linear dispersion relation in the long-wavelength limit, arising from the same mechanism responsible for the splitting of longitudinal and transverse optical phonons in two-dimensional systems \cite{sohierBreakdownOpticalPhonons2017,riveraPhononPolaritonicsTwoDimensional2019,shiTwodimensionalMoirePhonon2024,liObservationNonanalyticBehavior2024}.
 To see this, we need to find roots of the effective dielectric function